Dixie Brass

 Dixie Brass suffered a career-ending injury in the Sport Page Handicap at Aqueduct Racetrack and was retired to stud duty.
-Among his offspring, Dixie Bass sired millionaire multiple Grade II winner, Dixie Dot Com and was the damsire of Brass Hat.
+Among his offspring, Dixie Bass sired millionaire multiple Grade II winner, Dixie Dot Com and was the damsire of Brass Hat, as well as Filipino horses Ibarra and Hagdang Bato.
 He died on January 28, 2002, at age thirteen at The Stallion Park near Millbrook, New York.